Join Our eNewsletter!

 Subscribe to our monthly newsletter to receive encouraging advice to help you lead a healthy lifestyle.

 Participating in school sports is generally a positive experience for children and teens.
-School-based sports programs can teach kids teamwork and social skills and bolster self-esteem.
-Unfortunately, with any type of athletic activity there’s always the potential for injury.
+School-based sports programs can teach kids teamwork and social skills and bolster their self-esteem.
+Unfortunately, with any type of athletic activity, there’s always the potential for injury.

-In the U.S., about 30 million kids and teens participate in school sports and more than 3.5 million kids 14 and younger get hurt every year while participating.
+In the U.S., approximately 30 million kids and teens participate in school sports, and more than 3.5 million kids aged 14 and younger get hurt every year while participating.
 Most of these injuries occur during sports practice.

 Common Sports Injuries

 The injuries that kids and teens sustain during sports are often different than those sustained by adult athletes because younger athletes are still growing, and their muscles and bones are still forming.
 School sports injuries typically fall under one of two categories: acute or overuse.